mamewotoko/podplayer/README.md

 ----------
 * reset playing position after podcast selection is changed
 * use database to manage loaded episodes
     * display mark which is already played, new item etc...
+    * to reduce reload of podcast
+* save podcast list and updated time as state
 * add UI to add podcast URL
     * Web browser displays text/xml as content (I want intent...)
 * optimize initialization of podplayer